At its best, playing in online casinos is an entertaining, exciting, and profitable activity.

 When none of these methods produce the desired results or the problem is too extensive for you to handle on your own, you should seek professional support.

-There are a number of organizations in Canada which provide an array of support services to problem gamblers.
+There are a number of organizations in Canada that provide an array of support services to problem gamblers.

 Gamblers Anonymous lists meetings and hotlines for each province.
 Get help immediately.